 Can I change my modules after I have selected them?

 Changes to requests should be made as soon as possible, or until the Friday of week 3 in the Autumn term (for modules taught in the Autumn and Autumn/Spring term) and until the Friday of week 2 at 12:30 (for modules taught in the Spring term).
-Any exceptional cases may be considered after the deadline by Programme Directors and SDTLs, on a case by case basis.

 Please note that you do not have an automatic right to change your optional modules.
 Consideration will be given as to whether you have the necessary pre- and co-requisites, whether there are places available on the module and whether the deadline for changing optional modules has passed.